Chief of Police John Cueto

 Chief John Cueto was appointed as Chief of Police for the Town of Duck in August 2015.
 Chief Cueto served over 27 years with the Bridgeport, Connecticut, Police Department where he held the rank of Lieutenant and Aide to the Chief.

-In 2003, Jeff joined the Town of Duck Police Department as a patrol officer.
-In the years that followed, Jeff was promoted through the ranks to First Sergeant.
-In this capacity, he co-supervises patrol operations, as well as serves as the department’s Training Officer.
+Lieutenant Jeff Ackerman began his law enforcement career in 1998, serving with the Nags Head Police Department and the Dare County Sheriff’s Office.
+In 2003, Lieutenant Ackerman joined the Town of Duck Police Department as a patrol officer.
+In the years that followed, he was promoted through the ranks to Lieutenant, where he currently serves as assistant to the Chief of Police and supervises day-to-day departmental operations.

+Lieutenant Ackerman holds an Advanced Law Enforcement Certificate and is a certified General Instructor with a specialization in hazardous materials and explosives.
 “It is my honor and privilege to work for the Town of Duck, and to be a part of what is, without question, the finest coastal community on the Outer Banks.”
-Click here to e-mail First Sergeant Ackerman.
+Click here to e-mail Lieutenant Ackerman.

 Sergeant Melissa Clark